fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 [Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:

-* JavaScript files to render **Charts**, **Widgets** and **PowerCharts** under the `js` folder.
+* JavaScript files to render **Charts**, **Widgets**, and **PowerCharts** under the `js` folder.
-* JavaScript files to render maps under `js > maps` folder.
+* JavaScript files to render maps under the `js > maps` folder.
-* JavaScript files to apply themes under `js > themes` folder.
+* JavaScript files to apply themes under the `js > themes` folder.

 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> We recommend that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> We recommend that you copy all the files/folders from the `fusioncharts-suite-xt > js` folder to your project folder.

-* The download package also contains **jquery-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > jquery` folder.
+* The download package also contains the **jquery-fusioncharts.js** file under the `fusioncharts-suite-xt > integrations > jquery` folder.
 The folder structure is shown below:

 ![jQuery Js Folder]({% site.baseurl %}/gif/jquery-folder-structure.gif)

-Both the minified (compressed) and source (uncompressed) copies of jQuery files are available in the folder.
+Both the minified (compressed) and source (uncompressed) copies of jQuery files are available here.
 The uncompressed file `jquery-fusioncharts.js` is used during development or debugging, whereas the compressed file `jquery-fusioncharts.min.js` saves bandwidth and improves performance in production.
 The folder also contains the source map file `jquery-fusioncharts.js.map` for use, when debugging with a compressed file.

 > The `jquery` folder in the FusionCharts Suite XT package is available from v3.13.0.